dkulyk/pulsestaking/README.md

 To deploy the contract the following information is needed:
 1. Deployment parameters:
   1. Owner address
-  1. Which address is allowed to add reward tokens to the contract
+  1. Which address is allowed to add reward tokens to the contract.
+This should be the 'conversion' contract so it can add rewards.
   1. Which address is the reward token
   1. Which address is the staking token
 1. Contract static parameters: